-Application : Applied Explanation on application of the practice : The Chairman has a crucial leadership role to ensure that the Board works effectively.
-The roles of the Chairman, among others, include the following:- (i) As a leader for the Board and chairs all Board Meetings. (ii) Managing Board Meetings to ensure robust decision-making by, among others:- setting the agenda for each Board Meeting together with the Company Secretary and the CEO and other key members of management, when required; leading discussion and promotes constructive deliberation leading to effective contribution by each member of the Board during Board Meetings; and managing boardroom dynamics by promoting a culture of openness and debate. (iii) Promoting the highest standards of integrity, probity and CG in the Company and taking a leading role in creating an effective CG system. (iv) Managing Board and Management interface by, among others: acting as the main conduit between the Management and the Board; and developing a positive relationship with the Management (including but not limited to CEO), acting as a confidant and advisor. (v) Being the public face by:- acting as a spokesperson for the Board; representing the Company at shareholders' meetings and on other occasions both domestically and/or abroad; and ensuring effective communication with the Company's shareholders and other stakeholders.
+Application : Applied Explanation on : application of the practice The Chairman has a crucial leadership role to ensure that the Board works effectively.
+The roles of the Chairman, among others, include the following:- (i) As a leader for the Board and chairs all Board Meetings. (ii) Managing Board Meetings to ensure robust decision-making by, among others:- setting the agenda for each Board Meeting together with the Company Secretary and the CEO and other key members of Management, when required; leading discussion and promotes constructive deliberation leading to effective contribution by each member of the Board during Board Meetings; and managing boardroom dynamics by promoting a culture of openness and debate. (iii) Promoting the highest standards of integrity, probity and CG in the Company and taking a leading role in creating an effective CG system. (iv) Leading efforts to address the Board's developmental needs. (v) Managing Board and Management interface by, among others:- acting as the main conduit between the Management and the Board; and developing a positive relationship with the Management (including but not limited to CEO), acting as a confidant and advisor. (vi) Being the public face by: acting as a spokesperson for the Board; representing the Company at shareholders' meetings and on other occasions both domestically and/or abroad; and ensuring effective communication with the Company's shareholders and other stakeholders.

 The roles of the Chairman are detailed in the Board Charter which is available on the Company's website.

-Explanation for departure :
+Explanation for : departure

-Large companies ar to complete the colu Non-large companies are encouraged
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

 Measure :

 Timeframe :